fbpx

 Blog by September 22, 2021

-You might be looking at your Threemail worldview report, the Google Analytics Geo overview, or your website security logs and seeing a range of different locations.
+You might be looking at your Threemail worldview report, the Google Analytics Geo overview, or your website security logs and seeing various locations.
 Some clients have expressed concern when their analytics are pulling various worldwide locations and wondering why they can span such a range of locations.

 For non-commercial internet connections, your IP address can change regularly.
 Your internet service provider dynamically allocates this address.
 This means that a certain IP address can be used across multiple locations.